sookiemonster/Processing-LiteRoom/README.md

 Jonathan - Got the image to display in the "zoom" box.
 Start working on the part that zooms in on the specific part of the image.

 Daniel - Added lightness, saturation, & sharpness sliders.
 Updated WindowObject & slider organization.

+5/29/2021

+Daniel - Added hue slider to adjust hues of selected colors.